WolleTD/wg-setup/README.md

 _TODO: `remove-peer` currently only accepts public keys, which is needlessly complex as both the hostname and IP address are unique as well._

+`list-peers` provides a convenient way to export the client list into some other format.
+Currently, three formats are supported:

+* `hosts`: an `/etc/hosts`-like list of names and IP addresses
+* `pubkeys`: like `hosts` but with the pubkeys in a third column
+* `dns`: BIND zonefile format (only host lines, no header)

 ### add-peer example

 ```